Consistency is Key: Disentangling Label Variation in Natural Language Processing with Intra-Annotator Agreement: Intra-Annotator Agreement in the NLP Community

 To get a snapshot of the extent to which intra-annotator agreement is reported in the NLP community, we conducted a systematic review of papers published in the \emph{Anthology} of the Association for Computational Linguistics (ACL).\footnote{\url{https://aclanthology.org/}} Here, we wish to discover for which tasks and what purposes NLP researchers collect and report on repeat annotations and evidence for how and when repeat items should be presented to annotators.
 Full details of the review methodology are available in Appendix~\ref{app:slr}.

 \paragraph{To what extent and why is intra-annotator agreement reported in NLP?} When we conducted our study, the search and filtering process returned only 56 relevant publications out of more than 80,000 papers listed in the Anthology.
-In other words, a tiny fraction (around 0.07\%) of computational linguistics and NLP publications in the repository report measurement of intra-annotator agreement.\footnote{We acknowledge that intra-annotator agreement is irrelevant to a large proportion of papers, but highlight that the number of publications which report it is nevertheless extremely low.} Publication dates of included papers range from 2005 to 2022, with no trend towards increased reporting.
+In other words, a tiny fraction (less than 0.07\%) of computational linguistics and NLP publications in the repository report measurement of intra-annotator agreement.\footnote{We acknowledge that intra-annotator agreement is irrelevant to many papers, but highlight that the number of publications which report it is nevertheless extremely low.}